 A rental car driver’s personal UM coverage will NOT cover a passenger who is not a resident relative.

-Jeff lives and owns a car in Miami, Florida.
+Assume that Jeff lives and owns a car in Miami, Florida.
 He has State Farm auto insurance.

 Jeff is driving a rental car in Hialeah, Florida.
 Maria is a passenger.
 Jeff has the right of way.